terrabythia/dart_chromecast/README.md

 # dart_chromecast
-Dart package to play videos to a chromecast device
+Dart package to play videos to a chromecast device.
+Pub.dev package: https://pub.dev/packages/dart_chromecast

 **This package is currently under development and the API can change completely at some point.
 Use at your own risk.**